 - 1. Applicants must submit the following documents: - 1.
 Application form. - 2.
 Application fee of U.S. \$80, which is neither refundable nor applicable against other school fees for application fee. - 3.
 Official transcripts from all postsecondary institutions previously attended, foreign and/or U.S. institutions, directly to the Director of Graduate Admission.
 A U.S. \$235 credential evaluation fee or U.S. equivalency evaluation must accompany transcripts from foreign institutions certified by an approved evaluation service.
 Graduates or former students of Saint Leo University do not need to submit transcripts if they have been previously submitted and are on file at the University. - 4.
-Current résumé. - 5.
-A personal statement of professional goals that includes a minimum of 500 words. - 2.
+Current résumé. - Two letters of recommendation, preferably from supervisors that have known the candidate for at least six months. - 6.
+A personal statement of professional goals that includes a minimum of 500 words that addresses the following areas: - 1.
+What are your professional goals and how will a Graduate degree from Saint Leo University assist you in reaching those goals? - 2.
+Based on your previous collegiate, professional, and life experiences, why do you think now is the right time for you to enroll into this graduate program? - 3.
+If applicable: If you had below a 3.0 GPA at the undergraduate level, how do you think you will be able to handle the academic rigor of a graduate program that requires students to maintain a minimum of a 3.0 GPA? - 2.
 Applicants must meet the following requirements: - 1.
 A bachelor's degree from a regionally accredited college or university. - 2.
 A minimum 3.0/4.0 GPA from a regionally accredited college or university. - A minimum GMAT score of 500.
 Official GMAT test results should be mailed directly to the Director of Graduate Admission.
 Test scores more than five years old are not accepted at the graduate level, but are for undergraduate accounting majors. - 4.
-Students with a minimum combined GPA and GMAT score of 1,050 [(GPA X 200) + GMAT] will be considered. - 5.
-Students with non-accounting undergraduate degrees will be required to take the appropriate undergraduate courses.

-\\ Current undergraduate Accounting majors at Saint Leo University with a minimum GPA of 3.3 will have the GMAT requirement waived.

-3. All international students whose native language is not English are required to submit the Test of English as a Foreign Language (TOEFL) with a minimum score of 550 (paper-based test) or 213 (computer-based test).
+Students with a minimum combined GPA and GMAT score of 1,050 [(GPA X 200) + GMAT] will be considered. - Students with non-accounting undergraduate degrees will be required to take the appropriate undergraduate courses. - Current undergraduate Accounting majors that have completed all nine prerequisites, with a minimum GPA of 3.3 will have the GMAT requirement waived. - 3.
+All international students whose native language is not English are required to submit the Test of English as a Foreign Language (TOEFL) with a minimum score of 550 (paper-based test) or 78 (computer-based test).
 Applicants holding an undergraduate degree from an academic institution within the United States, an English-speaking country, or from an institution where the language of instruction is English are not required to take the TOEFL examination.